What is the power forward in basketball?

 Afterwards, the teammate who was freed via the screening action could take a jump shot if feasible or execute another type of action while in possession of the basketball.

-To start the simple action, 4 basically cuts down toward the adjacent low post area to set a down screen with 2 as the recipient.
+To begin, 4 basically cuts down toward the adjacent low post area to set a down screen with 2 as the recipient.

 From there, 2 uses that screen to get open near the right side wing and receive the ball from 1.
 Afterwards, 2 could take the three-point shot if open or execute some other offensive action.